vmware-archive/staticfile-resource/README.md

 # staticfile-resource
-A concourse resource to take arbitrary data passed in from a pipeline and writes it to a file to be used in a task.
+A concourse resource to take arbitrary data passed in from a pipeline and writes them to files to be used in a task.

 ## Source Configuration